Tuberculin, Purified Protein Derivative For Mantoux Test

 In the event of a subcutaneous injection (i.e. no bleb formed), the test should be repeated immediately at another site.

 Tubersol is a stabilized solution of Tuberculin PPD.
-Data indicates that Tubersol will remain stable for at least four weeks when prefilled into syringes and stored between 2° and 8°C. 4 However, in order to avoid possible contamination of the product this practice is not recommended.
+Data indicates that Tubersol will remain stable for at least four weeks when prefilled into syringes and stored between 2°C and 8°C.4 However, in order to avoid possible contamination of the product this practice is not recommended.

 Parenteral drug products should be inspected visually for particulate matter and discoloration prior to administration, whenever solutions and container permit.